Skip to content

 “There’s just this thing about Richard that drew me to him that I couldn’t put my finger on, so I knew I needed to do a deep dive into his history,” he said.
 “He’s kind of defined by his tragic end, but being the rock history geek that I am, I found all sorts of incredible things.
 I talked with Eric Clapton for the book and we talked about Richard singing the blues as a young Canadian kid.
 Clapton helped bring in a blues forefront with the British boom, but Ricahrd was doing that well before the (British) hit.
 He was singing Bobby Bland, Ray Charles and those kind of guys – I just found it fascinating that there was so much to his life that no one would ever know.”

 Drawing from sources like Levon Helm’s book and Robertson’s film, Lewis found other connections to help him with stories that painted a much less well known picture of Manuel.
-He talked about the late John Hill from Stratford, who then connected Lewis with Manuel’s family (including his son in Woodstock).
+He talked about the late John Till from Stratford, who then connected Lewis with Manuel’s family (including his son in Woodstock).
 When the project began, Lewis was resigning himself to the idea that it might just be a series of posts on his blog, but then momentum took over.

 “What made this a fully-formed book was everyone being so willing to contribute and they were all so happy to talk about (Richard), which fell right in my wheelhouse,” he said.
 “I love rock history and I don’t want to sound cheesy about everything, but it just all came together with the collaborations and I’m so happy that it did.
 Richard deserves this, and it happened that I got a publisher who loves Richard and was familiar with his story and knew that it needed to be told.”